Sales Webinar: Building Exceptional Sales Person-Prospect Rapport

 • Why building a relationship with gatekeepers is important

 Gary: Hi, welcome.
-Good morning, good afternoon, good evening, depending on where you're at in the world.
+Good morning, good afternoon, good evening, depending on where you’re at in the world.
 I want to thank you for joining the webinar here today.
 My name is Gary Gower.
-I am the Partner Development Manager here at Lead Forensics, and I kind of oversee new partner recruitment here in North America.
-But joining me on the webinar is my friend Tyler Witt.
-Here, he's senior sales manager here in the United States.
-We will be using the questions function of this webinar, which should be located to the right, and we'll be saving those towards the end.
+I am the Partner Development Manager here at Lead Forensics and I oversee new partner recruitment here in North America.
+Joining me on the webinar is my friend Tyler Witt.
+He’s Senior Sales Manager here in the United States.
+We will be using the questions function for this webinar, which should be located to the right of your screens and we’ll be saving those until towards the end.
 So, if any questions do pop up, please feel free to drop them in the chat.
-But I guess to kind of kick things off since we're going to be talking about rapport.
+But to kick things off since we’re going to be talking about rapport.
 How was your weekend, Tyler?

 Tyler: It was good, Gary.
-Definitely appreciate you taking the time to do this for the audience here and everything.
-But no, I had a good weekend, got a lot done, and started what I think I would say half the country is probably doing right now is involving their home.
-We're doing the remodel side, so we're not moving, but a lot of stress.
-But what's living if you don't have some stress too, right?
+Definitely appreciate you taking the time to do this for the audience here.
+I had a good weekend, got a lot done and started ………what I think I would say half the country is probably doing right now involving their home……… we’re doing the remodel side, so we’re not moving but a lot of stress.
+But what’s living if you don’t have some stress too, right?

 Tyler: I guess it is a good place to start.
-So, I guess for me, the best way to think of rapport is just to think of a connection.
-Right, so suppose people that feel connected just tend to trust each other.
-And I guess ultimately going to share a bit more.
+So for me, the best way to think of rapport is just to think of a connection.
+So suppose people that feel connected just tend to trust each other and I guess ultimately are going to share a bit more.
 So, for me personally, I think of rapport as someone genuinely enjoying speaking with me.
-They trust me.
-They value my input.
-And, you know, let's hope maybe even a little bit of respect in their right.
-But honestly, I think I don't know, maybe it's much simpler than that and they just like me, you know?
-So obviously, I guess obviously like this is something you are going to build throughout the entire process, from the cold call to discovery to solution all the way through, you know, hopefully then becoming a customer.
-I guess it's not about the simple rapport section of your intro.
-But that said, this is ultimately what we're talking about today is like, how can we start that off on the right foot, right?
+They trust me, they value my input and let’s hope maybe even a little bit of respect is in there, right.
+But honestly, I think maybe it’s much simpler than that and they just like me, you know?
+I guess obviously this is something you are going to build throughout the entire process, from the cold call to discovery to solution all the way through, hopefully then becoming a customer.
+I guess it’s not about the simple rapport section of your intro.
+But that said, this is ultimately what we’re talking about today, is how can we start that off on the right foot, right?
 So how can we get the right starting point?
-So, we build that rapport fast.
-And once it is built, then it is vital to maintain it.
+So, we build that rapport fast and once it is built, then it is vital to maintain it.

-Gary: So, you know, why, why is it so important to build rapport fast?
+Gary: So, why is it so important to build rapport fast?

-Tyler: Well, the good question again.
-So, I'd say two reasons, right?
-So, number one, people that like you tend to buy from you.
-And so, there's a classic saying in sales that, you know, all things being equal, people buy from people they like and all things being unequal, still buy from people they like.
-Right, so if we think about that, the simple act of people liking you actually increases your odds of getting the sale.
-So, things like price product, you know, even economic wins are all almost, I mean, out of the salesperson's hands, right?
-So those are something we as salespeople can't control, but we absolutely can control how we make a person feel.
-And those salespeople, right, the ones that make someone feel, I guess, good, are always going to have a leg up on even the most knowledgeable salesperson, you know, throughout begins.
-This is why anybody that knows me or reads anything that I've published, it's why I have charm as my number one rule of sales, right?
-So that's number one.
-But I guess secondly, you know, if build rapport, break resistance, right?
-So, a lot of people would have heard this notated as like PR.
-So basically, in sales, Gary, you're going to be asking a lot from people.
-You're going to get asked for time introduction information.
-You know, I guess ultimately, money.
-And anyone that has ever gotten the, you know, let's just move on, right?
-We've all had that dreaded like, oh, it's great, Gary, let's just move on during discovery knows exactly what I mean.
-Hear about that resistance, right?
-So, they just simply had it right, or we just simply hadn't built rapport.
-So that prospect keeps their guard up and high.
-This friction will last through the entire process if you don't win them over fast.
-So, and it's hard to see, you know, a sale coming from someone that isn't even willing to engage with, as a basic conversation with you at the get-go.
+Tyler: Well, a good question again.
+I’d say two reasons, So, number one, people that like you tend to buy from you and so there’s a classic saying in sales that all things being equal, people buy from people they like and all things being unequal, still buy from people they like.
+So if we think about that, the simple act of people liking you actually increases your odds of getting the sale.
+So, things like price, product, even economic wins are all almost out of the salesperson’s hands, right?
+So those are something we as salespeople can’t control but we absolutely can control how we make a person feel.
+Those salespeople, the ones that make someone feel good are always going to have a leg up on even the most knowledgeable salesperson.
+This is why anybody that knows me or reads anything that I’ve published, it’s why I have charm as my number one rule of sales.
+So that’s number one.
+But I guess secondly, build rapport, break resistance.
+A lot of people would have heard this notated as BR, BR.
+So basically, in sales, Gary, you’re going to be asking a lot from people.
+You’re going to get asked for time, introduction, information.
+I guess ultimately money.
+And anyone that has ever gotten the ‘let’s just move on’……we’ve all had that dreaded ‘oh, it’s great, let’s just move on’ during discovery……. knows exactly what I mean about that resistance.
+So, they just simply hadn’t got or we just simply hadn’t built rapport so the prospect keeps their guard up and high.
+This friction will last through the entire process if you don’t win them over fast.
+It’s hard to see a sale coming from someone that isn’t even willing to engage with you in a basic conversation with you at the get-go.

 Gary: Oh, absolutely.
-And we've all, you know, unfortunately, been on the other side, you know, trying to buy from someone that we didn't like, and it's very painful.
-You know, sometimes it can even bring up competitors when you maybe have not had thought of others up until that point.
+We’ve all unfortunately been on the other side, trying to buy from someone that we didn’t like and it’s very painful.
+Sometimes it can even bring up competitors, when you may not have thought of others up until that point.
 So, this is an interesting one.
-You know, there's been a lot of talk in recent years about a relationship being out of style, know.
-Most notably, the challenger sale says that the relationship salesperson is the least effective.
-Do you think that's true?
+There’s been a lot of talk in recent years about a relationship being out of style, most notably the challenger sale says that the relationship salesperson is the least effective.
+Do you think that’s true?

-Tyler: No, I don't.
-Not even in the slightest.
-Like, look, I mean, I could go into the flaws in some of the challenger's salespeople, right?
-That is like a perfect combination of all these other characters.
-But suffice it to say, a relationship is never a bad thing.
-It just isn't right.
-I guess the important common for me to make would be there is a huge difference between the relationship you're going to have with, say, your family, right?
-Your loved ones, your family, your closest friends.
-All that and the relationship you're going to have with a prospect or a client.
+Tyler: No, I don’t, not even in the slightest.
+I could go into the flaws in some of the challenger’s salespeople that are a perfect combination of all these other characters.
+But suffice it to say, a relationship is never a bad thing, it just isn’t.
+The important comment for me to make would be, there is a huge difference between the relationship you’re going to have with, say, your family, your loved ones, your family, your closest friends and all that and the relationship you’re going to have with a prospect or a client.
 I had a coach early on.
-One of my sales coaches early on asked me how many of your clients' rights, how many of your current or past clients, whatever have ever sent you a Christmas card?
+One of my sales coaches early on, asked me how many of your clients, how many of your current or past clients, have ever sent you a Christmas card?
 How many of them have called you on your birthday?
 How many did I invite to my wedding?
-Right, and the answer is none.
-Right?
-Like, no, that just doesn't happen.
-I mean, sure, you and I were talking about this a while ago, right?
-Of course, we've gotten thank you cards.
-I've definitely gotten thank you cards I've sent.
-Thank you, cards, right?
-But there's a big difference there.
-And we want to respect those boundaries right now.
-What is true, I guess, is that just like any relationship, trust, communication, and respect, are paramount to success.
-So, it's not about making friends; it's about earning and giving trust.
-And like I would say, hopefully, respect, right?
-But if you can solidify those with the prospect now, you're setting yourself up for, you know, a very successful process overall.
+The answer is none.
+No, that just doesn’t happen.
+You and I were talking about this a while ago.
+Of course, we’ve gotten thank you cards, I’ve definitely gotten thank you cards and I’ve sent thank you cards.
+But there’s a big difference there and we want to respect those boundaries.
+Now, what is true….is that just like any relationship, trust, communication and respect, they are paramount to success.
+So, it’s not about making friends, it’s about earning and giving trust and I would say, hopefully, respect.
+But if you can solidify those with the prospect, now you’re setting yourself up for a very successful process overall.

-Gary: Yeah, it's crazy because I actually remember the first time, I got a thank you card from somebody that I signed up for a very large contract.
-And let me tell you, it was not the easiest of processes.
-There were a lot of technical hurdles that we had to overcome, but we ended up coming to an agreement, and they came on board as a really solid partner.
-But I got a thank you card, and I was kind of confused.
-Why?
-So, I reached out and was like, hey, what was this for?
-And he was like, dude, that was a, you know, a major process, but I'm so glad I got to do it with you.
-I don't think we would have been able to accomplish this.
-It means you didn't get along so well.
-And so, you know, it was really enlightening to see the power and the strength of what a really good relationship can be, even in times of stress and difficulty.
-Now, so, you know, now that we kind of established that rapport is important, obviously, you know, what are some of the basic steps that you teach and coach to build great rapport quickly?
+Gary: Yeah, it’s crazy because I actually remember the first time I got a thank you card from somebody that I signed up for a very large contract and, let me tell you, it was not the easiest of processes.
+There were a lot of technical hurdles that we had to overcome but we ended up coming to an agreement and they came on board as a really solid partner.
+But I got a thank you card and I was kind of confused as to why.
+So, I reached out and was like ‘hey, what was this for?’
+And he was like, ‘dude, that was a major process but I’m so glad I got to do it with you.
+I don’t think we would have been able to accomplish this if me and you didn’t get along so well’.
+It was really enlightening to see the power and the strength of what a really good relationship can be, even in times of stress and difficulty.
+So now that we kind of established that rapport is important obviously, what are some of the basic steps that you teach and coach to build great rapport quickly?

-Tyler: Yeah, I mean, first, first of all, on a thank you card was always a big deal.
-I remember those for the rest of our lives.
-I mean, you know, first and foremost, it's prep, right?
-So, I think the number one thing that I'm coaching salespeople as they come in, is they start getting on the phone.
-It's just that prep, right?
+First of all, on that thank you card it’s always on the big deals, you remember those for the rest of our lives.
+First and foremost, it’s prep.
+So, I think the number one thing that I’m coaching salespeople as they come in, they start getting on the phone…..
+It’s just that prep.
 So do your homework before a call.
-Know who you're talking to.
-But be prepared just like for every part of the sales process, you know, rapport in that first impression piece, you do want to prepare for that as well.
+Know who you’re talking to but be prepared just like for every part of the sales process.
+Rapport in that first impression piece, you do want to prepare for that as well.

 Gary: So, what kind of stuff can you prep for then?

-Tyler: Yeah, I mean, I've always kind of coached around five basic areas, right?
-So, this is what was taught to me, and honestly, I find it.
-It's a really easy place for people to get started.
-So, the five basic areas are going to be so location number one, it's like, where are they located?
-You know, is it somewhere you've been or is it somewhere you want to go?
-You know, maybe there's a school there that you're familiar with, maybe where they went to school, someplace you're from or familiar with, right?
-So, you know, is that somewhere that interests you in some way, right?
-So, location number two family?
+Tyler: I’ve always kind of coached around five basic areas.
+So, this is what was taught to me and honestly, I find it’s a really easy place for people to get started.
+So, the five basic areas are going to be…. so location, number one, where are they located?
+Is it somewhere you’ve been or is it somewhere you want to go?
+Maybe there’s a school there that you’re familiar with, maybe where they went to school, someplace you’re from or familiar with.
+Is that somewhere that interests you in some way?
+So, location.
+Number two, family.
 Now, this is a careful one, Gary.
-I'm not saying go to Facebook, stalk these people if they've got pictures or family, but it's only on like Facebook or some of these other, more private sort of social media platforms probably steers away from it, steer away from it.
-But there are a lot of people that are going to bring up their family on their business's website or on a LinkedIn post, right?
-So, you see that a lot because it's an important part of maybe their motivator or who they are.
-Maybe it's a family-owned business.
-Even so, maybe you have a, you know, somebody that's a proud parent, and they're just posting pictures about it or whatever.
-Like, absolutely, that's all-fair game.
+I’m not saying go to Facebook, stalk these people, so if they’ve got pictures or family but it’s only on like Facebook or some of these other, more private social media platforms probably steer away from it, steer away from it.
+But there are a lot of people that are going to bring up their family on their business’s website or on a LinkedIn post.
+So, you see that a lot because it’s an important part of maybe their motivator or who they are.
+Maybe it’s a family-owned business, even.
+Maybe you have somebody that’s a proud parent and they’re just posting pictures about it or whatever.
+Absolutely, that’s all-fair game.

-Tyler: Yeah, I mean, and I think your point they're making is absolutely correct, right?
-Like as long as you're genuinely interested in anything, right, and that's the real key, it's a genuine, genuine interest, right?
-So even food or, you know, it can be anything, right?
-Cars, yeah.
-I mean, just name it as long as you're genuinely interested in that topic.
-It's a good jump-off for the conversation, right?
-And it's kind of like because again, we're talking about rapport, you know, analogous to the relationship and the good thing with any or good, you know, reminder, if any relationship, if you have to force it, that's not really a good sign, right?
-So, the worst thing you ever want to do is just talk to some talk about something.
-That either you know, nothing about or you truly don't care about, because that's just they're going to sense that if you take sports, for example, you know, you may get on the phone like talking to a partner not too long ago out of La.
-Right now, the big news around La is the super bowl, right?
-The Rams won the Super Bowl that.
-So, I say congrats on the Super Bowl.
-And they, you know, I wanted to congratulate them because they had a picture online of them wearing one of the jerseys.
-So, I gave congratulations.
-And it was, you know, very excited, yada yada.
-But right, it's a risk for me because I don't really know that much about football, right?
-So, I know enough to give the congratulations.
-But if they come back and start talking about players this and the other like, it is a gamble for me.
-So, you want to be careful that you're only talking about something that you genuinely have an interest or knowledge in.
-And again, like they start talking about whatever it is, if you don't know something about it, don't fake it, right?
-They will know that you're faking it.
-And if you're faking something, that's not a good start for a relationship either, right?
-You don't want to think somebody one thing only to find out later that there is another.
-So, to your point is find something you truly are genuinely interested in, right?
-So, my example, yeah, gave the congrats on the Super Bowl.
+Tyler: I think your point you’re making is absolutely correct.
+As long as you’re genuinely interested in anything and that’s the real key, it’s a genuine interest.
+So even food or it can be anything, cars, just name it as long as you’re genuinely interested in that topic.
+It’s a good jump-off for the conversation and it’s like ……because again, we’re talking about rapport……..analogous to the relationship and the good thing, a good reminder for any relationship.
+If you have to force it, that’s not really a good sign.
+So, the worst thing you ever want to do is just talk about something, that either you know nothing about or you truly don’t care about because they’re going to sense that.
+If you take sports, for example, you may get on the phone…….. talking to a partner not too long ago out of LA.
+Now, the big news around LA is the super bowl.
+The Rams won the Super Bowl and all that.
+So, I say congrats on the Super Bowl and I wanted to congratulate them because they had a picture online of them wearing one of the jerseys.
+So, I gave congratulations and it was very exciting, yada yada.
+But it’s a risk for me because I don’t really know that much about football.
+I know enough to give them congratulations but if they come back and start talking about players this and the other, it is a gamble for me.
+So, you want to be careful that you’re only talking about something that you genuinely have an interest or knowledge in.
+Again, if they start talking about whatever it is, and you don’t know something about it, don’t fake it.
+They will know that you’re faking it and if you’re faking something, that’s not a good start for a relationship either.
+You don’t want to think somebody is one thing, only to find out later that they’re another.
+So, to your point, find something you truly are genuinely interested in.
+So, in my example, I gave the congrats on the Super Bowl.
 He said something.
-I literally didn't know these players, but I used it to pivot into college football because he'd gone to a school that was a rival where I went to school, so I was able to pivot that over to a successful one.
-But again, it's only if you have a genuine interest; it can really be about anything.
+I literally didn’t know these players but I used it to pivot into college football because he’d gone to a school that was a rival to where I went to school, so I was able to pivot that over to a successful one.
+But again, it’s only if you have a genuine interest; it can really be about anything.

 Gary: Yeah, to that point, I will probably never bring up or ask anyone about college basketball.
 There are just way too many things going on.
-I've never filled out a bracket in my life.
-I would if somebody started talking about that.
+I’ve never filled out a bracket in my life.
+If somebody started talking about that.
 I would be like a deer in the headlights.

-Tyler: Yes, I don't feel feeling.
-I know the feeling, but it's like you always say, right, one of your favorite expressions is, you know, nobody cares how much, you know, until they know how much you care, right?
-So again, that's the genuine interest in something about them or a topic.
+Tyler: I know the feeling, but it’s like you always say one of your favourite expressions is; nobody cares how much you know until they know how much you care.
+So again, that’s the genuine interest in something about them or a topic.
 It does show through.

-Gary: So, on the flip side of that, then we've all had that moment on a sales call where someone's giving you very little, or they're very guarded.
-What do you kind of recommend then?
+Gary: So, on the flip side of that then, we’ve all had that moment on a sales call where someone’s giving you very little or they’re very guarded.
+What do you recommend then?

-Gary: Yeah, and that could also be a building block for future conversations because, as you said, you know, rapport is something that you need to build quickly, but also through the entire process.
-So if you're continual, you know, being responsible and respectful to that person, you know, the next time you connect, it's like, hey, are you still slammed?
-Have you been able to get your head above water, or are you just treading water and you're acknowledging that you know, for lack of a better term, have compassion for the situation that they're in, and that's a huge way to build solid respect?
-But you said something there that kind of jumped out windows.
+Gary: Yeah and that could also be a building block for future conversations because, as you said, rapport is something that you need to build quickly but also through the entire process.
+So if you’re continually being responsible and respectful to that person, the next time you connect, it’s ‘hey, are you still slammed?
+Have you been able to get your head above water or are you just treading water’.
+You’re acknowledging that, for the lack of a better term, you have compassion for the situation that they’re in and that’s a huge way to build solid respect.
+But you said something there that kind of jumped out…. windows?
 Can you help us understand what you mean by that?

-Tyler: Oh, yeah, yeah.
-Sorry so, yeah, very simple.
-As a window is just an opening, right?
-So, something that allows right now something that allows for you to ask more questions like a maybe deeper conversation around, so you'll have them all throughout the sales call.
-I mean, you're going to hear windows from the beginning of the end of the process, but it does all start during the intro while you're building rapport right again, and that all goes back into the listening.
-So, let's say, for example, right?
-So, we think about Windows.
-Some examples are a prospect, right?
-So, you asked the prospect about the weekend.
-So, one we've been talking about here, it's the easiest jump off.
-So good to use for this example here.
-So, you ask so any big plans for the weekend, and they respond with, yeah, actually, I'm going to a wedding.
-So, Gary, what's the window?
+Tyler: Oh yeah, very simple.
+A window is just an opening.
+So something that allows for you to ask more questions, like have maybe a deeper conversation around, so you’ll have them all throughout the sales call.
+You’re literally going to hear windows from the beginning to end of the process but it does all start during the intro while you’re building rapport.
+That all goes back into the listening.
+So, let’s say for example when thinking about windows, some examples are; you asked the prospect about the weekend, so the one we’ve been talking about here, it’s the easiest jump off so is good to use for this example here.
+So, you ask ‘any big plans for the weekend?’ and they respond with ‘yeah, actually, I’m going to a wedding’.
+So, Gary, what’s the window?

 Gary: The wedding?